OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 * Executive Summary - two or three paragraphs outlining how this pitch aligns to the company's strategic goals, why this particular functionality is important, and a high level overview of the proposed solution.
 * Problem - A description of the problems faced by customers that this pitch will solve.
 * Constraints - Each pitch relates to a milestone, and milestones have been constrained to deliver the smallest unit of useful functionality.
 This section lists the constraints that exclude work to be done.
-* Proposed Scope - This is the opposite of the constraints, and provides an overview the features to be delivered.
+* Proposed Scope - This is the opposite of the constraints, and provides an overview of the features to be delivered.
 This section should link to the blog post and the UI table document.
 * Future Considerations - Most pitches expect to be followed up with another related pitch with the next milestone of work.
 This section provides a very high level list of features that might be considered in the next milestone.

 ## UI table